Dimensions of $\tau$-tilting modules over path algebras and preprojective algebras of Dynkin type: Acknowledgments

 \section{Acknowledgments}

 T.A is supported by JSPS Grant-in-Aid for Transformative Research Areas (A) 22H05105.
-Y.M is supported by Grant-in-Aid for Scientific Research 20K0353.
+Y.M is supported by Grant-in-Aid for Scientific Research 20K03539.
 The project began with discussions at the workshop \emph{Unsolved problems in tilting theory and the use of computer aids} in March 2023.
-We are very grateful to organizers and participants.
+We are very grateful to the organizers and participants.
+We thank the referee for their kind comments, which greatly improve the paper.

 [1]{$^{#1}$}